KushagraSaxena77/KushagraSaxena77/README.md

 ## About Me

-I specialize in **Artificial Intelligence, Deep Learning, and Full-Stack Development**, with hands-on experience in optimizing **Generative AI models, backend infrastructure, and scalable cloud systems**.
+I specialize in **Artificial Intelligence, Deep Learning, and Backend Development**, with hands-on experience in optimizing **Generative AI models, backend infrastructure, and scalable cloud systems**.
 My focus is on creating efficient, high-performance solutions that push the boundaries of **AI and software engineering**.

 - **R&D Intern at Samsung** – Optimizing diffusion models using DeepCache & LoRA
 - **Backend Developer at Medyaan** – Architecting scalable medical data systems with PostgreSQL & FastAPI